cloudlinux/imunify360-documentation/docs/email/README.md

 #### Enable Imunify Email

-If Imunify Email was installed, but then disabled it can be re-enabled it in CLN.
+If Imunify Email was installed, but then disabled it can be re-enabled in CLN.

 ### WHM user interface